kurtosis-tech/kurtosis/enclave-manager/web/README.md

 - [Here](https://plugins.jetbrains.com/plugin/10456-prettier) for Intellij
 - [Here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for vscode

+### `yarn cypress:ete`

+Run the cypress ETE tests

+### `yarn cypress:open`

+Open the cypress console for debugging/developing new cypress tests.
+The cypress test suite runs against the locally served EMUI from port 9711.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**